LVPlayground/playground/javascript/features/collectables/README.md

 graphics appropriate for the kind of collectable.
 There deliberately is no mechanism for displaying positions of the collectables _you have not yet collected_, as that would not be fair.

+## Series: Achievements
+Players can earn achievements by proving themselves in a variety of ways on Las Venturas Playground, from excessive killing sprees to quick calculations and shooting explosive barrels.
+The actual achievements are defined in [achievements.js](achievements.js), and are granted by code throughout our system.

 ## Series: Red Barrels
 Red Barrels have appeared all around San Andreas, and we need _your_ help in removing them to avoid any incidents.
 This is a minigame where players have to find all the explosive barrels